tc39/proposal-record-tuple/README.md

 assert(Object(#[1, 2]) !== Object(#[1, 2]));
 ```

-Insertion order does not affect equality of records:
+Insertion order of record keys does not affect equality of records:

 ```js
 assert(#{ a: 1, b: 2 } === #{ b: 2, a: 1 });